• Skip to primary navigation

 • Large Batch Salsa - a perfect canning salsa to give away to family and friends

-• Uncomplicated - No pre-roasting of tomatoes or peppers, no blender.
+• Uncomplicated Method - No pre-roasting of tomatoes or peppers, no blender.
 All you need is a cutting board, sharp knife and a large pot!

 • Chipotles in Adobo Sauce - smoked, dried jalapeño peppers in tomato sauce, easily found in supermarkets.
 The secret ingredient to amazing tasting salsa!